ludup/hypersocket-vpn/README.md

-# hypersocket-vpn
+# hypersocket-fts

-This project has been superseded by LogonBox VPN and other products.
+This project has been discontinued.
 Source still exists up to version 2.3.x.
 Select a different branch for access to source.